The government will contribute £7,500 towards a ground source heat pump

 The flat-rate grant is designed to help with the cost of installing heat pumps to deliver full space heating and hot water, replacing existing fossil fuel systems, i.e. oil, gas or direct electric.
 The heat pumps must have a minimum SCOP of 2.8.

-Custom and self build homes will be eligible for the Boiler Upgrade Scheme, as eco-friendly building regulations will have to have been complied with.
+Custom and self build homes will be eligible for the Boiler Upgrade Scheme, as long as the property is owned and being built under an individual’s name and not a company as eco-friendly building regulations will have to have been complied with.
 Therefore custom and self builders will not have to provide an EPC to evidence insulation eligibility.

 Who is not eligible?